Apple Cream Cheese Braid — Sweet Yeasted Brunch Bread

 4. Place the sheet of dough in the center of your greased baking sheet.

-5. Spread the cream cheese mixture into the center of the dough.
-Leave 2-3 inches on all sides of the dough.
-Just spread the cream cheese into the center.
+5. Spread the cream cheese mixture into the center of the dough, leaving 2 to 3 inches on all sides.

 6. Spoon the apples on top of the cream cheese mixture.
-If there is a lot of juice, in the bottom of the bowl, don't add that it will be too much moisture.
-Just layer the spiced and sliced apples evenly across the cream cheese filling.
+If there is extra juice in the bottom of the bowl, leave it behind — too much moisture will make the braid soggy.
+Layer the spiced apple slices evenly across the cream cheese filling.

-7. Using a pizza cutter or shop knife, cut inch wide strips in the dough edges.
-Start at the edge and cut into the dough leaving about 1/4 inch before the filling.
+7. Using a pizza cutter or sharp knife, cut 1-inch wide strips into the dough edges, starting at the edge and cutting toward the filling, leaving about 1/4 inch before the filling.

-8. Fold the dough strips on top of the filling - make a criss-cross pattern for a lovely effect, repeating until all the dough edges are folded on top of the filling.
+8. Fold the dough strips on top of the filling in a criss-cross pattern, repeating until all the dough edges are folded on top of the filling.

 9. Cover the dough with a towel and let rest 30 minutes.